Where does Trump's Supreme Court nominee stand on abortion?

 Breaking News Emails

-Almost immediately after Justice Anthony Kennedy announced his retirement from the Supreme Court last month, attention turned to one particularly divisive question over the last four decades: How would his replacement vote on abortion rights cases?
+Almost immediately after Justice Anthony Kennedy announced his retirement from the Supreme Court last month, attention turned to a divisive question: How would his replacement vote on abortion rights cases?

-Brett Kavanaugh, a federal appeals court judge who was nominated by President Donald Trump on Monday to succeed Kennedy, is a solidly conservative jurist — and most likely not as much of a moderate on social issues as Kennedy, a crucial swing vote, was.
+Brett Kavanaugh, a federal appeals court judge who was nominated by President Donald Trump on Monday to succeed Kennedy, is a solidly conservative jurist who, unlike Kennedy, would be unlikely to side with the court's liberal wing on contentious social issues.

-But Kavanaugh's record of public statements and legal decisions on abortion rights is relatively thin.
+But Kavanaugh's record of public comments and legal decisions on abortion rights is relatively thin.

 Breaking News Emails